-Today, the Bulldog Breed Council has revised their scheme to incorporate the Kennel Clubs Breed Watch Items.
+As we move on to the present day, the Bulldog Breed Council is now revising their health Certificate to incorporate the Kennel Clubs Breed Watch Items.
 The Bulldog is now one of the Kennel Clubs High Profile Breeds (Category 3)

 Particular points of concern for individual breeds may include features not specifically highlighted in the breed standard including current issues.
 In some breeds, features may be listed which, if exaggerated, might potentially affect the breed in the future.